Monica (automobile)

-Monica is the name of a French luxury automobile produced in the commune of Balbigny in the department of Loire between 1972 and 1974 of which just 40 cars were reported to have been made.
-The Monica 560 V8 is considered part of the French luxury GT lineage in the tradition of the earlier Facel Vega HK500 V8 GT.
+The Monica is a French luxury automobile produced in the commune of Balbigny in the department of Loire from 1972 to 1974, of which just 40 cars were reported to have been made.
+The Monica 560 V8 is considered part of the French luxury GT lineage, similar to the earlier Facel Vega HK500 V8 GT.

-The beginning
+Background

-The Monica car was a project of Jean Tastevin, a graduate engineer of the École centrale de Paris.
-His father Arnaud bought the Atelier et Chantiers de Balbigny in 1930.
-That company was a manufacturer of mining and railway equipment.
-In 1955 Jean succeeded his father, becoming Chairman and Managing Director.
-He renamed the company Compagnie française de produits métallurgiques, or CFPM, and began to specialize in the manufacture and rental of railroad tank cars.
+The Monica was a project of Jean Tastevin, a graduate engineer of the École Centrale Paris.
+In 1930, his father Arnaud bought the Ateliers et Chantiers de Balbigny, a manufacturer of mining and railway equipment.
+In 1955, Jean succeeded his father, becoming Chairman and Managing Director.
+He renamed the company to Compagnie française de produits métallurgiques, or CFPM, and began to specialize in the manufacturing and rental of railroad tank cars.
 The factory where the rolling stock was manufactured operated under a different name, being Compagnie Française de Matériels Ferroviaires (CFMF).
-The company prospered, eventually coming to have 400 employees.
+The company grew, eventually having 400 employees.

 Tastevin was an automobile enthusiast who personally owned cars from Aston Martin and Facel Vega.
 After Facel Vega shut down in 1964 he bought a Jaguar, but regretted not being able to buy a French-made car of that class.

-In pursuit of both his interest in cars and a way to diversify his railway business, Tastevin began making plans to launch his own brand of automobile in 1966.
+In pursuit of both his interest in cars and finding a way to diversify his railway business, Tastevin began making plans to launch his own brand of automobile in 1966.
 He made his long-time assistant, Henri Szykowksi, the project manager.
-He would also set aside a portion of his factory in Balgigny so that the cars could truly be said to be made in France.
+He also set aside a portion of his factory in Balgigny so that the cars could be made specifically in France.

 The car was named in honour of Tastevin's wife, Monique Tastevin.